-Fire Companies are the basic unit of firefighting with a crew of firefighters assigned to a particular piece of fire apparatus and station.
+Fire Companies are the basic unit of firefighting with a crew of firefighters assigned to a particular piece of fire apparatus and a station.
 Each fire company is organized, equipped, and trained for particular functions as outlined below.
 For all fire companies, life safety (search & rescue) is always the first consideration followed by incident stabilization (fire control, attack, suppression, ventilation) and property conservation (overhaul & salvage).
 All crew members go through extensive and continuous training that is both physically and mentally challenging in order to be able to complete the demanding functions that firefighting requires.
 Although each company may perform a specific duty at an incident, it is the team work and coordination of the entire responding team of companies that safely, efficiently, and effectively saves lives, stabilizes the incident, and minimizes damage to property.
-A typical first alarm structure fire response will include 3 engine companies, 1 ladder companies, 1 medic unit, and the command car.
+A typical first alarm structure fire response will include 3 engine companies, 1 ladder company, 1 medic unit, and the command car.

 City of Everett Fire Department Ladder Companies are equipped with aerial ladders.
-Ladder companies are located at stations 1 and 5.
+Ladder Companies are located at stations 1 and 5.
 Equipment usually consists of a full assortment of hand-raised ground ladders, self-contained breathing apparatus (SCBA), generators to produce power form emergency lighting and equipment, forcible entry and rescue tools, power saws, equipment for overhaul and salvage, salvage covers to protect furniture and fixtures during firefighting operations, emergency medical equipment, and an assortment of other tools and equipment.
-The crew of a Ladder Company usually consists of an officer, apparatus engineer, and a firefighter.
+The crew of a Ladder Company usually consists of an officer, driver/engineer, and a firefighter.

 In addition to responding to emergency incidents, extensive preparation, training, and community outreach is required to meet the challenges of a modern and growing city like the City of Everett.
 Below is a sampling of activities a company goes through each week.

-Fire Safety Inspections: Crews work with the Everett Fire Marshal's Office in the inspection of businesses and apartment buildings to help eliminate fire hazards and to acquaint the firefighters with the general layout of buildings in the event a fire should occur.
+Fire Safety Inspections: Crews work with the Fire Marshal's Office in the inspection of businesses and apartment buildings to help eliminate fire hazards and to acquaint the firefighters with the general layout of buildings in the event a fire should occur.

 Drills: Each week, drills are conducted on firefighting operations.
 Drills are essential in keeping firefighter skills at the highest level of readiness.
 Drills include ladder work, pump operations, breathing apparatus, hose layouts, rescue techniques, emergency medical care, practice fires, and much more.